 Switching the ignition on/off

 If you would like to switch the ignition on without starting the engine, follow these steps:

-- ▶ Press the START ENGINE STOP button without pressing the clutch pedal (for manual transmissions) or the brake pedal (for automatic transmissions). - ► To switch the ignition off, press the button again.
+- ▶ Press the START ENGINE STOP button without pressing the brake pedal. - ➤ To switch the ignition off, press the button again.